 - In Stand Still, Stay Silent, chapter five.
 Sigrun, Emil and Lalli are investigating an old community space.
 Cue creepy dark space, corridors that appear to be blocked from the inside, and freakin' hospital beads all over the place.
-Creepiness dawns, but Sigrun assures the boys that there are no signs it's a nest... and then she finds Meat Moss, sure sign that it is a nest...
-And then Emil bumps into two trolls.
+Creepiness dawns, but Sigrun assures the boys that there are no signs it's a nest... and then she finds Meat Moss, a sure sign that it is a nest... and then Emil bumps into two trolls.

 - In Girl Genius, Volume Five, two men from the troupe scout ahead, and return riding as fast as they can, and there's no pursuit.
 Worse, when Lars and Augie tell the story, this is when they note that something is very very wrong.

 - Augie: Took us a while to figure out why.
 No animals.
 No birds.
 We left the road to look around.
 There were no signs of life.
 No active burrows, no fresh nests.
 No fresh tracks.
 No droppings.
 No bodies.
 No bones.
 Nothing.